n11188073/CAB432_A1/A2_response_to_criteria.md

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?: Temporary image files in data/uploads and data/processed before being uploaded to S3**
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?: Image are permanently stored in S3; local copies are only temporary and can be recreated if lost**
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?: Permanent image data and metadata are in S3 and DynamoDB, so losing local temporary images does not affect the app**
 - **Relevant files:**
-    -
+  **- routes/upload.js**
+  **- routes/process.js**
+  **- utils/s3.js**
+  **- utils/dynamodb.js**
+  **- script.js**

 ### Graceful handling of persistent connections